-Existing law requires a county clerk to establish the boundaries of election precincts and authorizes election precincts to be combined into election districts.
+Existing law requires the county clerk to establish the boundaries of election precincts and authorizes election precincts to be combined into election districts.
 (NRS 293.205-293.209) Existing law prohibits a person from applying for or receiving a ballot at any election precinct or district other than the one at which the person is entitled to vote.
-(NRS 293.730) Section 2 of this bill authorizes a county clerk to establish one or more polling places in the county where any person entitled to vote in the county by personal appearance may do so on the day of a primary or general election.
+(NRS 293.730) Section 2 of this bill authorizes the county clerk to establish one or more polling places in the county where any person entitled to vote in the county by personal appearance may do so on the day of a primary or general election.
 Section 3 of this bill requires the county clerk to publicize the location of such polling places.
 Section 4 of this bill requires the county clerk to prepare a roster of registered voters in the county for any such polling place.
 Section 5 of this bill sets forth the procedure for a person to vote in person at any such polling place.
-Sections 73-76 of this bill set forth corresponding provisions authorizing city clerks to establish polling places where any person who is entitled to vote in the city by personal appearance may do so on the day of the primary city or general city election.
+Sections 73-76 of this bill set forth corresponding provisions authorizing the city clerks to establish polling places where any person who is entitled to vote in the city by personal appearance may do so on the day of the primary city or general city election.

-Existing law sets forth deadlines for registering to vote by mail, computer or appearing in person at the office of a county or city clerk.
+Existing law sets forth deadlines for registering to vote by mail, computer or appearing in person at the office of the county or city clerk.
 (NRS 293.560, 293C.527) The last day to register to vote for a primary election, primary city election, general election or general city election: (1) by mail is the fourth Tuesday preceding the election; (2) by appearing in person at the office of the county or city clerk, as applicable, is the third Tuesday preceding the election; and (3) by computer is the Thursday preceding the first day of the period for early voting for the election.
+Sections 5.1-9.8, 64 and 105 of this bill revise these deadlines and authorize additional methods and times for voter registration for a primary election, primary city election, general election or general city election.

-Sections 5.1-9.8 of this bill provide that: (1) after the date that registration closes for a primary, primary city, general or general city election under the existing deadlines and until the Thursday preceding the election, an elector may register to vote by computer using the registration system provided on the website of the Office of the Secretary of State; and (2) such an elector may vote in person at a polling place during the period for early voting or on election day under certain circumstances.
-Sections 5.1-9.8 also authorize an elector to register to vote in person for a primary, primary city, general or general city election during the period for early voting or on the day of the election and to vote on the same day as the registration under certain circumstances.
+Section 6 of this bill provides that: (1) through the Thursday preceding the election, an elector may register to vote by computer using the online registration system provided on the website of the Office of the Secretary of State; and (2) after such online registration, the elector may appear and vote in person at a polling place during the period for early voting or on election day under certain circumstances.
+Section 6 further provides that the elector must vote by casting a provisional ballot for all offices, candidates and measures on the ballot, except that the elector is entitled to cast a regular ballot if it is verified, at the time of voting, that the elector is qualified to cast a regular ballot in the election.